privacyidea/privacyidea/doc/policies/authorization.rst

 Using ``authorized=deny_access`` specific authentication requests can be denied, even if the user has provided the correct credentials.

-In combination with different IP addresses and policy priorities the adminitator can generically *deny_access* with the lowest policy priority and *grant_access* for specific requests e.g. originating from specific IP addresses to certain users by defining higher policy priorities.
+In combination with different IP addresses and policy priorities the administrator can generically *deny_access* with the lowest policy priority and *grant_access* for specific requests e.g. originating from specific IP addresses to certain users by defining higher policy priorities.